flowerinthenight/base-atlcom-svc/README.md

 A client console app is provided to test the service.
 After the service is installed, run `testclient.exe` without arguments.
 This will query the service version (which is hardcoded to 1.0.0).
 The call will cause the service to start automatically (when it's not yet started).

+### Testing service notification

+The service can also notify clients of events via IDispatch.
+To test, run `testclient.exe event`.
+The client will send a value to the service and in return, the service will notify the client of the received value.

 ### Uninstallation

 ```